STAR Drug and Alcohol Service - East Sussex

 SMART Friends & Family

-The F&F program explores ways participants can look after themselves better; even in difficult and stressful circumstances and establish healthier relationships with their loved one.
+This programme explores ways people can look after themselves better, even in difficult and stressful circumstances, and establish a healthier relationship with their loved one.